h4cktoria/unclovered-lunarium/README.md

 ## Known Bugs

+- Network-based commands on a File Shell crashes the entire program
-- None so far, so You tell me!
+- You tell me!

 ## Installation Guide